tqxli/rat7m/README.md

 ![RAT7M Overview](commons/rat7m.jpeg)

 Given the massive number of available frames in the dataset, we offer this additional instruction for generating a smaller subset of 2D training and test frames.
-The scripts in this repository enable automatically downloading, frame extraction and annotation processing of the original RAT7M release, making it easy for training algorithms used in rodents.
+The scripts in this repository enable automatically downloading, frame extraction and annotation processing of the original RAT7M release, making it easy for training ML/DL algorithms used for rodents.

 ## Prerequisites
 It is expected to run the following in a **Python3** environment, with extra dependencies on:
 * opencv-python
 * urllib3
-* (optional, only for visualization) matplitlib
+* (optional, only for visualization) matplotlib

 # Download
 To download the dataset, run `python download_all.py`, which yields 3 new folders under the current directory: